BenW126/Ising-Model-Phases-Classifier-FNN/README.md

 **Our network has an input layer of 100 neurons, a hidden layer of 3 neurons with sigmoid activations, and an output layer of 1 neuron, also with a sigmoid activation.**

 ## Results
-The left image depicts the training and validation losses for the neural network model across the training epochs.
-The right image presents two visualizations:
+The first image depicts the training and validation losses for the neural network model across the training epochs.
+The second image presents two visualizations:
 * A scatter plot of the final output values from all 6000 configurations, plotted against temperature.
 * The mean value of all points with the same temperature, overlaid on the scatter plot.